Glossary of cellular and molecular biology (0–L): D

-A method of taxonomic identification in which short DNA sequences from one or more specific genes are isolated from unidentified samples and then with sequences from a in order to uniquely identify the species or other taxon from which the samples originated.
+A method of taxonomic identification in which short DNA sequences from one or more specific genes are isolated from unidentified samples and then with a genomic in order to uniquely identify the species or other taxon from which the samples originated.
 The sequences used in the comparison are chosen carefully from genes that are both widely and that show greater between species than within species, e.g. the cytochrome c oxidase gene for eukaryotes or certain genes for prokaryotes.
-These genes are present in nearly all living organisms but tend to evolve different mutations in different species, such that a unique sequence variant can be linked to one particular species, effectively creating a unique identifier akin to a retail barcode.
+These genes are present in nearly all living organisms but tend to evolve different mutations in different species, such that a unique sequence variant can often be linked to one particular species, effectively creating a unique identifier akin to a retail barcode.
 DNA barcoding allows unknown specimens to be identified from otherwise indistinct tissues or body parts, where identification by morphology would be difficult or impossible, and the library of organismal barcodes is now comprehensive enough that even organisms previously unknown to science can often be classified with confidence.
 The simultaneous identification of multiple different species from a mixed sample is known as metabarcoding.